crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 (which is how all developers feel about all code, everywhere.)

+As engineers, a key and difficult senior understanding exists, captured by the "Respect what came befor you" tenet.

+We need to first realize this emotion exists to disrespect what came before , the strength of this emotion, and - this is not a rational response.

 ## Is it time to rewrite or refactor?

 I've spent many months and years both refactoring